LuisEvilCo/Android-Studio/README.md

-# Settings for my IntelliJ IDEA
+# Settings for my Android Studio

 This helps my OCD to not bug me when I code in different computers :D